cilium/cilium/Documentation/concepts/networking/routing.rst

 .. code-block: yaml

         ipam: eni
-        blacklist-conflicting-routes: "false"
         enable-endpoint-routes: "true"
         auto-create-cilium-node-resource: "true"
         egress-masquerade-interfaces: eth+

 * ``ipam: eni`` Enables the ENI specific IPAM backend and indicates to the datapath that ENI IPs will be used.

-* ``blacklist-conflicting-routes: "false"`` disables blacklisting of local routes.
-This is required as routes will exist covering ENI IPs pointing to interfaces that are not owned by Cilium.
-If blacklisting is not disabled, all ENI IPs would be considered used by another networking component.

 * ``enable-endpoint-routes: "true"`` enables direct routing to the ENI veth pairs without requiring to route via the ``cilium_host`` interface.